Musunuri Nayakas: Prolaya Nayaka

-According to the Vilasa Grant, Prolaya Nayaka ruled from Rekapalle, located at the edge of the Papikondalu hills of the Eastern Ghats.
-Rekapalle held a strategic control of the narrow Sabari River Valley in between the Bhadrachalam the Papikondalu forests.
+According to the Vilasa grant, Prolaya Nayaka ruled from Rekapalle.
+Located at the edge of the Papikondalu hills of the Eastern Ghats.
+Rekapalle held a strategic control of the narrow Sabari River Valley in between the Bhadrachalam forest and the Papikondalu forests.
 Konda Reddis, who populated the hill forests would have facilitated Prolaya Nayaka's rebellion against the Sultanate.
 Rekapalle was also a strategic location to control or obstruct communications on the Godavari river passing through the hills.

 Prolaya Vema Reddi of the Panta Reddi clan, who seems to have established his own independent rule in Addanki by 1325, is believed to have taken control of the region between the Krishna and Godavari rivers, perhaps up to Rajahmundry.
 Historian M. Rama Rao states that Prolayavema Reddi and Prolaya Nayaka must have made a "joint effort" to drive the Muslim rule out from the area.

 In 1330, Prolaya Nayaka published the Vilasa grant, a copper-plate grant near Pithapuram, in which he bemoaned the devastation of the Telugu country brought about by northern Muslim armies, and attempted to legitimise himself as the rightful restorer of order.
 Prolaya Nayaka left no children and was succeeded by a cousin, Kapaya Nayaka, who governed until 1368 and attempted to further expand his rule.